PDOK/vectortiles-bgt-brt/README.md

 Specification and standards
 -------------

 The source data comes from the BRT (Basisregistratie Topografie), including TOP1000, TOP500, TOP250, TOP100, TOP50 and TOP10, ranging in scale from 1:1 000 000 to 1:10 000, and the BGT (Basisregistratie Grootschalige Topografie), at a scale of 1:5 000.

-Data is re-projected to `EPSG:4326`.
-Web Mercator is the projection of reference, and the Google tile scheme is the tile extent convention of reference.
+Data is re-projected from `EPSG:28992` to `EPSG:4326`.

 Vector tiles are build with [tippecanoe](https://github.com/mapbox/tippecanoe) using the [Mabox Vector Tile specification](https://github.com/mapbox/vector-tile-spec).
 The tiles are stored in directory structure with filename extension `.pbf`
+Web Mercator is the projection of reference, and the Google tile scheme is the tile extent convention of reference.

 How to use?
 -------------